Code Inspections in Web.config

 These code inspections help you detect code issues in design time in all open files, and additionally they allow you to find code issues in specific scope.

-Configurable Web.config inspections are listed below, grouped in the following categories:
+Configurable Web.config inspections are listed below, grouped by their categories.

 Code Notification (2 inspections)